Testing Gemma 4 Local Execution on MacBook (16GB) — From Model Selection with Ollama to UI Building and Practical Project Implementation

 How to run Google Gemma 4 locally using Ollama on a MacBook (16GB).
-After experiencing freezing failures with the 26B MoE model, I'll explain step-by-step how to achieve smooth operation with the E4B model, build a chat UI with Open WebUI, and practically apply it in a Text-to-SQL project.
+After experiencing freezing failures with the 26B MoE model, I'll explain step-by-step how to achieve smooth operation with the E4B model, build a chat UI using Open WebUI, and practically apply it in a Text-to-SQL project.

 2026.04.09